 3. Create Phone-Free Zones

-Designating certain areas as phone-free can help you build healthier boundaries with technology.
+Determining which areas are phone-free will help you establish healthier limits with technology.

 Some effective phone-free zones include: